 (c) because farmers rightly doubt governments’ abilities to provide wise advice on their farm management strategies.
 One thing I’ve learnt in 25 years of building and running complex farm-level models is that it’s very hard to give advice to farmers that is better than their own decisions.
 The level of information one needs about the specific farm is much too high for most outsiders to give worthwhile advice about what the farmer should do.
 You need to be as well-connected and well-informed as a farm business consultant.
 Without that, the best you can hope for is to provide ideas for farmers to consider.
 Particularly dangerous is advice from scientists that does not factor in economic considerations.

 (d) because there are limited relevant options that aren’t already adopted.
 In broadacre farming, for example, the sorts of practices that have been identified as appropriate for adapting to climate change include zero tillage, stubble retention, early sowing and enhanced weed control (Howden et al. 2007; Stokes and Howden 2010).
 However, these are already things that are accepted elements of good farming practice.
-Zero tillage is adopted by 80 to 90 per cent of broadacre farmers, and all cropping farmers are obsessed with weed control, so there is almost no scope for farmers to adapt by further adopting these practices.
+Zero tillage is adopted by 80 to 90 per cent of broadacre farmers in Australia, and all cropping farmers are obsessed with weed control, so there is almost no scope for farmers to adapt by further adopting these practices.

 There may be exceptions in the case of decisions that have long-term consequences, particularly if those decisions cannot easily be deferred until later.
 Decisions about where to purchase new land could be one example, although even here the issue of uncertainty of predictions looms large.